devtron-labs/devtron/docs/README.md

 #### Zero code software delivery workflow

-* Workflow which understands the domain of **kubernetes, testing, CD, SecOps** so that you dont have to write scripts
+* Workflow which understands the domain of **Kubernetes, testing, CD, SecOps** so that you dont have to write scripts
 * Reusable and composable components so that workflows are easy to contruct and reason through

 #### Multi cloud deployment